School of Planning, Design and Construction

 - Nubani, L., Puryear, A., & Kellom, K. (2018).
 "Measuring the Effect of Visual Exposure and Saliency of Museum Exhibits on Visitors’ Level of Contact and Engagement."
 Behavioral Sciences, 8(11), 100.

-Kristy Kellom is an instructor of interior design in the School of Planning, Design and Construction at Michigan State University.
-She earned her Bachelor of Arts degree in Interior Design from Michigan State University.
+Kristy Kellom is currently an instructor in the Interior Design Program in the School of Planning, Design and Construction at Michigan State University.
+She earned her Master of Arts in Environmental Design and Bachelor of Arts in Interior Design from MSU.
 Kellom has 10 years of teaching experience in traditional face-to-face classroom environments, as well as development and implementation of web-based courses.
 Her teaching centers on digital graphics and media, computer-aided design, building information modeling, design fundamentals, creative problem solving and innovation, and design and human behavior.
-Kellom currently teaches Design for Living (IDES 140), Computer-aided Design for Designers (IDES 240), CAD & Structural Systems (IDES 250) and Revit for Designers (IDES 454).
-She is also pursuing graduate study in Environmental Design at Michigan State University, with research focusing on crime and place, human behavior and the built environment, and crime prevention through environmental design.
-Specifically, her research focuses on active shooter incidents in higher education and the role of the building in preparedness.
+She currently teaches Design for Living (IDES 140), Computer-aided Design for Designers (IDES 240), 3D Modeling & Visualization (IDES 250), and Revit for Designers (IDES 454).
+Kellom is also a doctoral student in the School of Planning, Design and Construction, with research focusing on active shooter incidents in higher education, the role of the building in preparedness, and virtual reality applications.

 Tags: building information modeling, built environment, crime prevention, environmental design, interior design, kristy kellom, school of planning design and construction, virtual design, virtual reality